nickp60/riboSeed/README.md

                         length by giving a decimal between 0 and 5, or set as an absolute number of base pairs by giving an integer greater than 50.
-Not used by default --DEBUG               if --DEBUG, test data will be used; default: False --DEBUG_multi         if --DEBUG_multiprocessing, runs seeding in single loop instead of a multiprocessing pool: False --smalt_scoring SMALT_SCORING
+Not used by default -t {1,2,4}, --threads {1,2,4}
+                        if your cores are hyperthreaded, set number threads to the number of threads per processer.If unsure, see 'cat /proc/cpuinfo' under 'cpu cores', or 'lscpu' under 'Thread(s) per core'.: 1 -z, --serialize       if --serialize, runs seeding in single loop instead of a multiprocessing pool: False --smalt_scoring SMALT_SCORING
                         submit custom smalt scoring via smalt -S scorespec option; default: match=1,subst=-4,gapopen=-4,gapext=-3